Rychnov nad Kněžnou District: Economy

-The largest employers with its headquarters in Rychnov nad Kněžnou District and at least 500 employers are:
+The largest employers with headquarters in Rychnov nad Kněžnou District and at least 500 employees are:

 The main employer is the factory of Škoda Auto in Kvasiny with about 9,000 employees.

 Transport

 There are no motorways passing through the district.
 The most important roads are the I/11 from Hradec Králové to Šumperk and the I/14 from Náchod to Ústí nad Orlicí.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: